-As well as developing research expertise in their subject discipline, postgraduate research students have opportunities to develop a range of skills which are transferable beyond the PhD to both academic and non-academic careers.
+As well as developing research expertise in their subject discipline, postgraduate research students have opportunities to develop a range of skills which are transferable beyond their research degrees to both academic and careers beyond academia.

-The Researcher Development Framework has recently been launched to summarise these skill areas and provide a tool for researchers to plan their personal and professional development.
-The Queen’s Researcher Plus Award provides official recognition of these skills and assists researchers in demonstrating them to employers.
+The Queen’s Researcher Plus Award provides official recognition of these skills and assist researchers in demonstrating them to employers.

-- Evidencec of significant involvementd in at least two activities which have provided an opportunity to develop and apply skills, and reflect on what has been learned.
-Examples of activities which could be included are (please note this list is not intended to be exhaustive – see note d below):
+Evidencec of significant involvementd in at least two activities which have provided an opportunity to develop and reflect on what has been learned.
+Examples of activities which could be included are (please note this list is not intended to be exhaustive - see note d below)

 - Substantive involvement in clubs and societies

 - Voluntary or part-time work (if permitted by funding conditions)

 - Substantive participation in careers or enterprise competitions

 - Substantive involvement in a committee

 - Substantive participation in public engagement activity